-The main factor to consider when choosing between power and VirtualPower is cost.
-Power meters and electronic trainers are, simply put, pricey!
-If you're not ready to shell out USD$800-3,000, you'll want to use VirtualPower.
-Power meters are great to race and train with but if you're not quite ready to make the leap, or just want to get a feel for training with power, VirtualPower is a great option.
-Obviously this won't give you power data for your outdoor rides.
+Power meters and smart trainers are, simply put, expensive!
+If you're not ready to shell out USD$600-3,000, you'll want to use VirtualPower.
+Power meters are great to race and train with, but if you're not quite ready to make the leap or just want to get a feel for training with power, VirtualPower is a great option.

 We think VirtualPower is a much better way to train than by heart rate or RPE.
 Heart Rate based training often "lags" behind actual efforts since the heart needs time to respond, usually 90 - 120 seconds, but when it comes down to it, a power meter will still be more accurate than VirtualPower.

 Is my trainer compatible?